gilnam74/vex-sneppet/VEX-for-artists.md

     printf('iteration number = %s\n', iteration);
 }
 ```
 This code will iterate from 0 to 1 (the number of points we set in UI) and output the iteration index to console.
-The `iteration++` means the step of iterations is equal to 1.
+The `iteration++` is a "syntaxis sugar" for `iteration = iteration + 1` statement and means the step of iterations is equal to 1.

-Inside the loop body (between `{ ... }`), we will write the code for one point creation, which will be repeated as many times as many new points we set in the "Number Of Points" parameter.
+Inside the loop body (between `{ ... }`), we will place the code for one point creation, which will be repeated as many times as many new points we set in the "Number Of Points" parameter.

-Change the "Number Of Points" in a Wrangle UI to see how this basic construction works.
+Change the "Number Of Points" in a Wrangle UI and notice print results in Houdini Console to see how this basic construction works.

-Shift the loop range on 2, so the iteration number will match the index of the newly created point (we already have 2 anchor points in place).
+Shift the loop range on 2 units:

  ```C
 for(int iteration=2; iteration<number_of_points+2; iteration++){